chris-morgan/django-shop/docs/index.rst

 How to
 ======

-Various short articles on how to do specific things
+Various short articles on how to do specific things.

 .. toctree::
     :maxdepth: 2